Wikked Lil' Grrrls: Critical reception

 The album received generally mixed reviews from most music critics.
 At Metacritic, which assigns a normalised rating out of 100 to reviews from mainstream critics, the album received an average score of 57, based on 8 reviews, which indicates "mixed or average reviews".

-Johnny Loftus of Allmusic felt that Wikked Lil' Grrrls is a "personal statement, if not a labor of love", however considers that the album "occasionally gets lost between songwriting, thematics, and stylistic flow".
-He gave the album 2.5 stars out of 4 and noted "We R in Need of a Musical Revolution", "Everyday Is a Holiday (With You)" and "If Tha Mood" as album's highlights.
-In extremely negative review from Splendid magazine, Mike Meginnis said: "A towering monument to Esthero's overpowering sense of self satisfaction, this mess overstays its welcome and abuses whatever attention you're willing to spend on it.
+Johnny Loftus of AllMusic felt that Wikked Lil' Grrrls is a "personal statement, if not a labor of love"; however, he deemed that the album "occasionally gets lost between songwriting, thematics, and stylistic flow".
+He gave the album 2.5 stars out of 4 and noted "We R in Need of a Musical Revolution", "Everyday Is a Holiday (With You)" and "If Tha Mood" as the album's highlights.
+In an extremely negative review from Splendid Magazine, Mike Meginnis said, "A towering monument to Esthero's overpowering sense of self satisfaction, this mess overstays its welcome and abuses whatever attention you're willing to spend on it.
 In short, it's not a career highlight".

 Some critics were more favorable in their assessments of the album.
-Sal Cinquemani, of Slant Magazine, was highly positive in his review of the album, awarding it four out of five stars and commenting that album "establishes her as the progenitor of what could be called electro-ethno-pop".
-Billboard magazine also was positive, calling the album "another eclectic musical trip".
-Rolling Stone gave the album three stars out of five and called the album "lyrically feisty and stylistically expanded".
+Sal Cinquemani, of Slant Magazine, was highly positive in his review of the album, awarding it four out of five stars, and commenting that the album "establishes her as the progenitor of what could be called electro-ethno-pop".
+Billboard was also positive, calling the album "another eclectic musical trip".
+Rolling Stone gave the album three stars out of five and called it "lyrically feisty and stylistically expanded".

 Release and promotion

 Singles

-The album included two singles."We R in Need of a Musical Revolution," the opening track, was first released as part of a six-song EP of the same name, released in October 2004.
+The album included two singles.
+"We R in Need of a Musical Revolution", the opening track, was first released as part of a six-song EP of the same name, released in November 2004.
 An accompanying music video was filmed and released to promote the song, but the single failed to chart.

-The second single, "Fastlane," premiered in April 2005; it was released commercially in July 2005 as second single from album.
+The second single, "Fastlane," premiered in April 2005; it was released commercially on July 28, 2005 as the second single from the album.
 It reached number five on the Billboard Hot Dance Club Songs, becoming her second Top 5 on the chart (her first being the non-album single "O.G.
-Bitch").
+Bitch" (2004)).